hashgraph/hedera-mirror-node/docs/database/zfs.md

     5. perform the import `sudo zpool import <poolname> -f`
     6. rename the imported pool to match the name of the one previously destroyed `sudo zfs rename <poolName>/<pvcId> to <poolName>/<idShownInStep2>`
+10. Note that the data is now being served from the disk attached in step 9.1
-10. Ready to deploy all charts
+11. Ready to deploy all charts

 ## Used dependencies